-- The two witnesses can be any persons over 18 years of age and of sound mind.
-Doctors, nurses, orderlies and strangers visiting the hospital make good witnesses, if they are prepared to perform this duty.
+- The two witnesses are over 18 years of age and of sound mind.
+Doctors, nurses, orderlies and strangers visiting the hospital make good witnesses.
+This is if they are prepared to perform this duty.

 - The two witnesses stand at the hospital room doorway or as far as they can from the patient.
 But they can never lose visual sight:

 - At no time can the three people ever lose visual sight of each other.

 - The person signing the Will must never lose sight of the two witnesses throughout the entire Will signing.

 - The two witnesses must never lose sight of each other and of the Will maker.

 - The Will maker must watch the two witnesses fully witness the Will.